walkergrace/large-data-website/ia/pdd-category.md

 # Category Description Diagram

 ##1.
 High
-- Information on Category
+- List of Sumo Moves and description
-- Discriptive Images and Videos
+- Discriptive Images and Videos to help show move
 - Links to other topics in category